jamestiotio/compstruct-vscode/README.md

 This section will describe any requirements and dependencies for this extension, as well as how to install and configure them for this extension to work properly.

+Currently, only [Microsoft Visual Studio Code](https://code.visualstudio.com/) (or its vendor-neutral open-source alternatives) is needed to run this extension.
+As more features are added to this extension, more requirements might be needed in the future, so do keep a lookout!

 ## Extension Settings

 This section will list out the settings contributed by this extension.
+Coming soon!

 ## Known Issues